Français |

 Knowledge Exchange and Community Action Planning

-Knowledge exchange and community action planning includes HCMO consultation, education, training, supervision and technical expertise to assist civic, academic, government and communities Specific activities include:
+Knowledge exchange and community action planning includes consultation, education, training, supervision and technical expertise to assist civic, academic, government and communities Specific activities include:

 • planning, implementing and evaluating programs and services for children and families;